 A sedentary lifestyle is usually not in line with our feline friends’ needs to be independent, territorial, and predatory carnivores.

-An animal osteopath can intervene throughout the animal’s life to treat a variety of health problems linked to the growth of a kitten through to adulthood, in the event of diseases, accidents or functional disorders.
+An animal osteopath is a practicionner with a degree who can intervene throughout the animal’s life to treat a variety of health problems linked to the growth of a kitten through to adulthood, in the event of diseases, accidents or functional disorders.
 Lastly, an animal osteopath is often called upon in order to help older cats maintain optimal mobility thereby improving their quality of life.

 Certain pathologies of the cat can be managed by feline osteopathy.
 Here’s a list of some common reasons for consulting a feline osteopath.